RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 But enough theory.
 Adaptive mesh refinement has two main goals that go hand in hand.
 We want to increase the accuracy of our simulation while maintaining good runtime performance.
-In the next two chapters we will test our program and take a closer look at the results and whether we have achieved the expected behaviour.
+In the next two chapters we will test our program and take a closer look at the results and whether we have achieved the expected behavior.

 11.4 Performance
 ----------------